The best sentiment analysis tools

 - 500,000+ comments posted on Facebook every minute

 We need tools to help.
-Sentiment analysis tools use natural language processing (NLP) to analyze online conversations and determine deeper context - positive, negative, neutral.
+Sentiment analysis tools use NLP to analyze online conversations and determine deeper context - positive, negative, neutral.
 These tools mimic our brains, to a greater or lesser extent, allowing us to monitor the sentiment behind online content.

 AI-powered sentiment analysis is a hugely popular subject.
 It’s far too big to dig deep in this post.
-If you’re interested in reading in more detail, check out - The practical guide to sentiment analysis.
+If you’re interested in reading in more detail, check out our - Online Sentiment Analysis Guide.